 Additionally, the construction of the tailrace chamber and tailrace culvert has been completed as of November 2022, signifying another crucial step in the project's progress.
-Approximately 3,374 m3 of concrete has been poured in the tailrace section.
+Approximately 3,374 m of concrete has been poured in the tailrace section.

-2.2.3.3 SWITCHYARD
+2.2.3.5 SWITCHYARD

-The main civil works contractor has successfully completed the excavation works for the switchyard region along with the backfilling works.
-The focus has now shifted to the construction of retaining walls and transformer foundation.
-The construction of the transformer foundation and divide walls have already been completed and handed over to the electro-mechanical contractor for the installation of electro-mechanical components.
-The installation of towers parts, gantry and other accessories of the switchyard has also commenced from the last week of September and is expected to be completed by November.
+The main civil works contractor has successfully completed the civil works for the switchyard region along with the backfilling works, construction of retaining walls and transformer foundation.
+In addition, the electro-mechanical contractor has already carried out the erection works of various electro-mechanical works at the switchyard region.
+The installation of towers parts, and other accessories of the switchyard has also commenced from the last week of September and is expected to be completed by November.